teamwork523/CS133_group_project/README.txt

 File Location
 ===================
-	Source Code:  All source codes are under "src" folder Input Images: All input images are under "img" folder
+	Source Code:  All source codes are under "src" folder Input Images: All input images are under "img" folder.
+				  Please use all images under the subfolders with operation names to test our project.
 	Executable:   Execuatable file is under "src" folder after you compile the project.